-The Relationships Between People, Technology, Culture, and The Environment, Volume 1
+Understanding Interaction: The Relationships Between People, Technology, Culture, and the Environment

-The aim of the book is to be guide and inspiration for designers, artists, engineers, psychologists, media producers, social scientists etc., and as such be useful for both novices and more experienced practitioners.
+The aim of the book is to be a guide and inspiration for designers, artists, engineers, psychologists, media producers, social scientists, etc., and, as such, be useful for both novices and more experienced practitioners.

 Table of Contents

 Preface.
 Author.
 1 Interacting – Overview of design and research for interaction.
 2 Evolving – Technocultural periods and technology categories.
 3 Creating – Dedicated tool making and the emergence of language.
 4 Settling – Agriculture, mechanical tools, and writing.
 5 Industrialising – Science, enlightenment, reformation, and renaissance.
 6 Communicating – Information, representation, and semiotics.
 Interface – Connecting volume 1 and volume 2—preliminary frameworks and directions.
 References.
 Index.

 Bert Bongers is an associate professor with the Faculty of Design, Architecture, and Building at the University of Technology Sydney, Australia.